 Without a doubt, one of the best strategies to use when working towards multiple financial goals is to earn more money.
 There’s only so much you can do when cutting back your living expenses until you just need to increase your cash flow.

-Rebecca Stapler of Stapler Confessions and her husband started their careers with over $200,000 in student loan debt and about $4,000 in assets.
+Rebecca Stapler of Stapler Confessions and her husband started their careers with over $200,000 in student loan debt.
 This past month, they were finally able to reach a positive net worth.
 One of the main keys she attributes to this is investing in a Roth IRA.

 It’s true.
-If it’s your first home, you can withdraw up to $10,000 of the earnings in a Roth IRA without paying an early withdrawal penalty.
+If you’re purchasing your first home, you can withdraw up to $10,000 of the earnings in a Roth IRA without paying an early withdrawal penalty.

-“That’s what we did, and the end result is that we earned more than $10,000 in our Roth IRA while we waited for the right time to buy a house,” said Stapler.
-“When we finally decided it was time to buy, we had a 10 percent down payment by withdrawing our contributions,” she explained.
+“That’s what we did, and the end result is that we earned more than $10,000 in our Roth IRA while we waited for the right time to buy a house,” Stapler said.
+“When we finally decided it was time to buy, we had a 10% down payment by withdrawing our contributions.”